Glean¶

 - Enterprise Knowledge Graph: Maps the relationships between people, documents, and activities to deliver context-aware results.

-- Glean Assistant: A generative AI chat interface that answers questions based on the company's internal documentation and conversation history.
+- Glean Assistant: A generative AI coworker (Claude 4.7 and GPT-5.5 optimized) that answers questions based on internal documentation.

 - Permissions-Aware: Strictly respects existing source-system permissions; users only see information they are already authorized to access.